neondatabase/website/content/docs/reference/neon-cli.md

 isDraft: true
 ---

-Neon offers several methods for working with your projects.
 Utilizing the Neon Command Line Interface (CLI), you can operate Neon directly from a terminal or via automation.
-The Neon CLI facilitates numerous functions, such as Neon authentication, project creation and management, role assignment, and more.
+The Neon CLI facilitates numerous functions, such as authentication, project creation and management, role assignment, and more.

 ## Synopsis